-This is one of my go to recipes during the summer.
+This is one of my go-to recipes during the summer.
 Whenever I need something to fill out a lunch or dinner or am asked to bring something to a potluck, picnic or barbecue, there’s a good chance I might be whipping up this salad.
-It’s so easy, I call it Lemon Poppyseed – The Easiest Fruit Salad You’ll Never Need a Recipe For.
-The ingredients are so few you seriously won’t need a recipe!
+It’s so easy, I call it Lemon Poppyseed Fruit Salad – The Easiest Fruit Salad You’ll Never Need a Recipe For.
+The ingredients are so few you can whip it out by memory!

-There’s a little something about this combination of fruit that does it for me: Honey Dew, Strawberries and Blueberries.
-Add in a simple, lemony dressing (I’m almost embarrassed to tell you, it’s so easy) of lemon yogurt, finely zested lemon and a few poppy seeds, and there you have it.
+There’s a little something about this combination of fruit that does it for me: Honey Dew, Strawberries, and Blueberries.
+Add in a simple, lemony dressing (I’m almost embarrassed to tell you, it’s so easy) of lemon yogurt, finely zested lemon zest and a few poppy seeds, and there you have it.
 Done.
 Mike drop.
-It’s Familiar, tasty and just a bit sophisticated; this salad always goes over well.
+It’s familiar, tasty, and just a bit sophisticated; this salad always goes over well.

-About Lemon Poppyseed – The Easiest Fruit Salad:
+About Lemon Poppyseed Fruit Salad – The Easiest Fruit Salad:

 This fruit salad always seems to go over well.
 I think maybe because of the simple combination of fruits.
 They’re beautiful together, and well-liked on their own by most people.
 A part of the beauty of this salad is that it is so extremely tote-able, too.
 None of the fruits are too soft, or easily crushed, so the fruit in this salad is sturdy enough to stand up to a little jostling and can be shaken around a bit without suffering any great harm.